If you’re wondering what to serve with your lamb chops, you’ve come to the right place.

 This salad features a mix of fresh veggies, herbs, and toasted pita chips tossed in a vibrant, zippy lemon dressing.

-This dressing is made unique by adding sumac for that extra tartness and pomegranate molasses for a sweet note.
+This dressing uses the unique flavor sumac for that extra tartness, and pomegranate molasses for a sweet note.

 Pro-tip: try looking for the molasses in your groceries’ international food section.